 Vulvar hematomas are often encountered postnatally.
-These hematomas are a result of laceration or rupture of the pudendal artery and/or its tributaries.
-Vulvar hematomas often occur in the anterior and posterior urogenital triangles in areas bound by strong fascia tissue which limits their expansion.
-Deep extension of a vulvar hematoma in the anterior triangle is limited by Colles’ fascia and the urogenital diaphragm.
+These hematomas result from laceration or rupture of the pudendal artery and/or its tributaries.
+Vulvar hematomas often occur in the anterior and posterior urogenital triangles in areas bound by strong fascia tissue, which limits their expansion.
+Deep extension of a vulvar hematoma in the anterior triangle is limited by Colles fascia and the urogenital diaphragm.
 Similarly, deep extension of a hematoma in the posterior triangle is limited by the presence of perirectal and anal fascia.
 As a result, expanding hematomas in these areas usually present as a blue-purple mass.
-These hematomas are generally self-limiting however they can cause pressure necrosis of the skin.
+These hematomas are generally self-limiting; however, they can cause pressure necrosis of the skin.
 Surgical intervention and evacuation can prevent spontaneous skin rupture.

-Cervical tears, vaginal tears and a large episiotomy can rupture branches of the hypogastric arteries including the descending branch of the uterine artery, the vaginal artery and the pudendal artery.
-Bleeding from these vessels can extend into the paravaginal space, which is bound superiorly by the cardinal ligament, medially by the vagina, laterally by the obturator internus muscle and inferior by muscles of the levator ani.
+Cervical tears, vaginal tears, and large episiotomies can rupture branches of the hypogastric arteries, including the descending branch of the uterine artery, the vaginal artery, and the pudendal artery.
+Bleeding from these vessels can extend into the paravaginal space, which is bound superiorly by the cardinal ligament, medially by the vagina, laterally by the obturator internus muscle, and inferiorly by the muscles of the levator ani.
 Hemorrhage in this area can expand medially and occlude the vagina.
 Expansion can also occur cephalad in a concealed manner past the inguinal ligament into the retroperitoneal space and result in considerable blood loss.

-Retroperitoneal hematomas (RPH) are another category of rare but potentially life-threatening hemorrhage complication.
-The most common RPH associated with childbirth occur as a result of injury to branches of the hypogastric and ovarian vessels however lacerations to the posterior vagina such as a sulcus tear can rupture vessels, leading to hemorrhage that dissects into the utero-sacral area and expands into the retroperitoneal space.
-Hematomas in the retroperitoneal space can conceal a large volume of blood due to the proximity of well-known and typically avascular areas namely the perivesical, parametrial (the base of the broad ligament) and the perirectal space.
+Retroperitoneal hematomas constitute another category of rare but potentially life-threatening hemorrhage complications.
+The most common retroperitoneal hematomas associated with childbirth occur as a result of injury to branches of the hypogastric and ovarian vessels.
+However, lacerations to the posterior vagina, such as a sulcus tear, can rupture vessels, leading to hemorrhage that dissects into the uterosacral area and expands into the retroperitoneal space.
+Hematomas in the retroperitoneal space can conceal a large volume of blood due to the proximity of well-known and typically avascular areas, namely the perivesical, parametrial (the base of the broad ligament), and perirectal spaces.

-Early recognition, evaluation and expeditious intervention can be lifesaving.
+Early recognition, evaluation, and expeditious intervention can be lifesaving in a patient with a hematoma.
 Hemodynamically unstable patients require resuscitation and surgical exploration.
 Similarly, patients with pressure symptoms resulting in compartment syndrome require surgical intervention.
-Embolization is another management option for an expanding hematoma in an otherwise stable patient.
+Embolization is another management option for an expanding hematoma in a patient whose condition is otherwise stable.

 Rogers RM, Pasic R. Pelvic Retroperitoneal Dissection: A Hands-on Primer [published correction appears in J Minim Invasive Gynecol.
 2017 Jul - Aug;24(5):879].
 J Minim Invasive Gynecol.
 2017;24(4):546-551. doi:10.1016/j.jmig.2017.01.024